03/04/2025

 B2C Advertisement Examples

-In contrast to B2B, B2C ads often focus on emotion, lifestyle, and impulse.
+In contrast to B2C and b2b marketing services, ads often focus on emotion, lifestyle, and impulse.
 Here are consumer-facing advertisement examples that drove serious results.

 1. Nike – “You Can’t Stop Us”

-This inspiring video ad used split-screen footage to show athletes overcoming adversity and working together.
+This inspiring video ads used split-screen footage to show athletes overcoming adversity and working together.
 Released during the pandemic, it became a symbol of hope and unity.

 Why It Worked: